 The objective of the project was to develop tools and methodologies to increase the capacity in up to seven selected Pacific Island Countries in disaster early warning, preparedness and response, as well as for resilient infrastructure/sector investments and development planning.
 In addition, the project aimed to undertake a needs assessment for providing end-to-end multi-hazard early warning services, and to develop an investment plan for upgrading and strengthening early warning and preparedness systems.

-The selected countries are the Federated States of Micronesia, Fiji, Republic of the Marshall Islands, Samoa, Solomon Islands, Tonga, and Vanuatu.
+The selected countries were the Federated States of Micronesia, Fiji, Republic of the Marshall Islands, Samoa, Solomon Islands, Tonga, and Vanuatu.
 The countries were selected based on their commitment to participate in a regional investment program, the World Bank-funded Pacific Resilience Program, which strengthens and modernizes early warning and preparedness systems.